natalieagus/50002/docs/ProblemSet/i_betacpu.md

 where `Ra`, `Rb` are assumed to be registers **containing** values `a` and `b`.

-The `ALU` in this particular  Beta however, implements *five* new functions on top of the standard functions: `“B”, “NOTA”, “NOTB”, “TRUE”, “FALSE”`.
+The `ALU` in this particular  Beta however, implements *five* new functions on top of the standard functions: `“B”, “NOT-A”, “NOT-B”, “TRUE”, “FALSE”`.

 Due to this, your classmate suggested that we can actually do this in **one** cycle by modifying the `Control Unit` to accept  this **new instruction** called `MCNZ` (move constant if not zero) instead: